-Significant judgment is required to determine the recognition and measurement attribute prescribed in Financial Accounting Standards Board ("FASB") Interpretation No. 48, Accounting for Uncertainty in Income Taxes ("FIN 48"), which we adopted on January 1, 2007.
-In addition, FIN 48 applies to all income tax positions, including the potential recovery of previously paid taxes, which if settled unfavorably could adversely impact our provision for income taxes or additional paid-in capital.
+Significant judgment is required to determine the recognition and measurement attribute prescribed in Financial Accounting Standards Board U.S. generally accepted accounting principles ("U.S. GAAP") relating to accounting for income taxes.
+In addition, U.S. GAAP applies to all income tax positions, including the potential recovery of previously paid taxes, which if settled unfavorably could adversely impact our provision for income taxes or additional paid-in capital.
 In addition, we are subject to examinations of our income tax returns by the Internal Revenue Service and other tax authorities.
 We assess the likelihood of adverse outcomes resulting from these examinations to determine the adequacy of our provision for income taxes.
 There may be exposure that the outcomes from these examinations will have an adverse effect on our operating results and financial condition.